auth0/docs/articles/client-auth/current/mobile-desktop.md

 Auth0 exposes OAuth 2.0 endpoints that you can use to authenticate users.
 You can call these endpoints through an embedded browser in your **native** application.
 After authentication completes, you can return an [ID Token](/tokens/id-token) that contains the user's profile information.

-::: panel-info Auth0 Quickstarts
+::: note
-Please note that, instead of following this tutorial, you can use any of Auth0's client libraries.
+Instead of following this tutorial, you can use any of Auth0's client libraries.
 These encapsulate all the logic required and make it easier for your to implement authentication.
-Please refer to our [Native Quickstarts](/quickstart/native) to get started with any of these.
+Please refer to our [Native Quickstarts](/quickstart/native) to get started.
 :::

 ## Register Your Client